Thank you for relating to my previous blog. Since I got a great response to the last article on the education system.

 Australia has developed its rules so that students mostly prefer to go to Australia for education.

-Australia has devolved practical ways for their students to reach heights, making it more attractive for foreign students.
+Australia has devolved practical ways to reach heights, making it more attractive for foreign students.

 The Term Education System is broadly and commonly used in news media and public discourse; it may be stimulating to define what term it refers to.